tallman5/steamroller/README.md

 The Steamroller extruder is a Voron Clockwork, modified to hold an OMG Extruder.
 In the STL folder, print only the files starting with steamroller.
 The others are of a single "block" made from the original Clockwork.
 The block became the starting point for the Steamroller.

-![OMG Extruder and Steamroller Parts](/images/20220129_080903.jpg "Steamroller Extruder Parts") I don't have a donate button.
+![OMG Extruder and Steamroller Parts](/images/20220129_080903.jpg "Steamroller Extruder Parts")

+## OMG Extruder Links
+Home page: [https://www.omgextrd.com/](https://www.omgextrd.com/)

+This project does not have a donate button.
 However, if you order the OMG with one of the affiliate links, you won't pay more and a small comission will go to this project.
 Thank you!

-## OMG Extruder Links
-Home page: [https://www.omgextrd.com/](https://www.omgextrd.com/)

 ### Affiliate Links:
 | |Amazon|AliExpress|